 It seems that fiction is much easier to remember than non-fiction.
 Fiction is more visual and easy to grasp.
 I can recall a plot of a lot of fiction books I've read.
 As I said I can't do that for non-fiction.
 The reason for that I think lies in the nature of non-fiction books.
 Non-fiction books are about ideas.
 Ideas are abstract concepts.
 They are not always directly tied to reality.
 In order to remember such book later, you need to understand it very well.
 In order to understand non-fiction book you've need to build mental model of this book in your head.
 Non-fiction authors have a mental model of the world in their heads when they write a book.
 Your goal is to rebuild that model in your head, to make it physical.
 Non-fiction sounds a little like programming.
 The code is an abstract expression of author ideas about the world.
 Your goal is to grasp it now and make it possible to recall in the future.

-Thinking of this difference between fiction and non-fiction I realized that Alain de Botton’s The Course of Love written in a most brilliant way.
-It’s written like a novel (fiction) but it has quotes of his main ideas in each chapter (non-fictional ideas in a non-fictional style).
-Those quotes are important there because sometimes it’s not always easy for you to formulate idea nicely even after reading the story.
+Thinking about this difference between fiction and non-fiction I realized the brilliance of Alain de Botton's The Course of Love.
+It's written like a novel (fiction) but it has quotes of his main ideas in each chapter (non-fictional ideas in a non-fictional style).
+Those quotes are important there because sometimes it's not always easy for you to formulate idea nicely even after reading the story.
 I wonder if there are other books like that?
 That is an interesting approach for modern journalists, philosophers to take: pick your serious topic and present it in a fictional way but express and highlight your main ideas directly.

 Another good idea is to read books in pairs.
 I mentioned before Brave New World and Amusing Ourselves to Death.
 These two books work great together.
-It’s much more difficult to extract true value of Brave New World by yourself.
-E.x. for me world described by Huxley was scaring but I couldn’t formulate all the reasons why it was that way.
-Postman gives you good explanations why.
+It's much more difficult to extract true value of Brave New World by itself.
+E.g. for me world described by Huxley was scaring but I couldn't formulate all the reasons why it was that way.
+Postman in Amusing Ourselves to Death gives you good explanations why.
 He gives also real examples from moderns times that you can grasp more easily.

 So it seems that there are possible solutions to the problem of forgetting.
 It seems that sometimes we can make a process of remembering easier.
 But I don't think that this is the main takeaway.
 I think the best thing we can do is to invest more time and effort into reading.